 We currently accept the following content types:

-We accept the following file formats: doc, docx, RTF, Tex/LaTeX.
+We accept the following file formats: .doc, .docx, .pdf.

-If you need help with writing in English you should consider:
+If you would like help with writing in English, you should consider:

-We strongly encourage authors to make the data on which the conclusions of their manuscript rely publicly available.
+We strongly encourage authors to make publicly available the data on which the conclusions of their manuscript rely.
 For an index of relevant data repositories, see Fairsharing.org.
-We recommend authors include a Data Availability statement, documenting where the data can be found.
+We recommend that authors include a Data Availability statement, documenting where the data can be found.

 Data availability statements can take one of the following forms (or a combination of more than one if required for multiple datasets):

 Research Square does not conduct peer review on preprints prior to posting.
 Content submitted to Research Square is checked for appropriate ethics and consent statements; disclosure of competing interests; absence of patient identifiers; and inappropriate, alarming, highly controversial, or pseudoscientific claims.
+Articles with strong conclusions, especially in the absence of fully accessible data, may also be screened out.
 A submission that has already been published at a journal will not be posted as a preprint.
-Preprints that are posted to the platform as part of the In Review service display the set of checks that have been carried out by the journal.
+Additionally, submissions with missing figures, reference lists, or other critical components may be rejected.
+Preprints that are posted to the platform as part of the Springer Nature In Review service indicate the set of checks that have been carried out by the journal.
 They will include any checks the journal performs in addition to the above-mentioned Research Square checks.
-These checks are displayed in the “prescreen” badge.
 Checks at Research Square are carried out by our trained editorial staff.
+Our policies currently do not preclude posting submissions whose titles match those of preprints posted to other servers.
+For more on our position on preprint duplicates, see here.

-Once received, submissions undergo our screening checks and are posted within 24-48 business hours.
+Once received, submissions undergo our screening checks and are typically posted within 72 business hours. *Please note that processing times may vary depending on demand and other factors.
 Preprints received through the In Review service first undergo a quality check at the journal.
 Once the quality check is complete, Research Square will begin processing the manuscript for posting as a preprint.

 Preprints posted on Research Square receive a DOI, making them a citable part of the scientific record.
 They are widely indexed by indexers such as Crossref and Google Scholar, giving them a permanent digital presence.
 Once preprints receive a DOI, we cannot remove them from the platform without cause.